al-caveman/cavemark/README.md

 # CaveMark's Syntax Philosophy

-Another aspect is that CaveMark tries avoid needless features as much as I could.
+I tried to avoid needless formatting features in CaveMark.
 E.g. most markdown parsers have several ways of doing the same thing.
 For example a heading could be defined by `# This is a heading` or:

 ```
 This is a heading